Key takeaways

 - One study found that for middle-aged and older adults with both heart failure and mildly reduced or normal heart function, taking dapagliflozin helped them live 2.0 to 2.5 years longer without experiencing serious heart-related events (such as hospitalization, death, or worsening of their condition).

-- A study published in 2024 found that for people with Type 2 diabetes, taking Farxiga improved kidney health and reduced albuminuria (the presence of albumin, a protein in the urine commonly seen in people with kidney conditions).
+- A 2024 study found that taking Farxiga improved kidney health and reduced albuminuria (the presence of albumin, a protein in the urine commonly seen in people with kidney conditions).

 - 2024 U.S. Generic & Biosimilar Medicines Savings Report, Association for Accessible Medicines (2024)